cristobaltapia/polaroid-snap-frame/README.md

 ### Requirements

-This script has only been tested under Linux so I am !00% sure that it will not work under Windows.
+This script has only been tested under Linux and I am 100% sure that it will not work under Windows.
 As for MacOS, I don't know.
 Maybe it works.

 Also, imageMagick has to be installed in the system.